rancher/convoy/README.md

 ```
 * NFS or EBS: The `-r/--reference` option instructs the `convoy delete` command to only delete the reference to the volume from the current host and leave the underlying files on [NFS server](https://github.com/rancher/convoy/blob/master/docs/vfs.md#delete) or [EBS volume](https://github.com/rancher/convoy/blob/master/docs/ebs.md#delete) unchanged.
 This is useful when the volume need to be reused later.
 * [`docker rm -v`](https://github.com/rancher/convoy/blob/master/docs/docker.md#delete-container) would be treated as `convoy delete` with `-r/--reference`.
+* If you use `--rm` with `docker run`, all the volumes associated with the container would be deleted in the same way as executing `docker rm -v` when exit.
+See [Docker run reference](https://docs.docker.com/engine/reference/run/) for details.

 #### List and Inspect a Volume
 ```